Deployment for Production¶

 # Run the entire docker compose stack

-docker compose -f docker-compose.$GIT_BRANCH.yml up -d
+docker compose -f compose.$GIT_BRANCH.yaml up -d

 Help!
 FMTM Prod Is Broken 😨¶